glaszig/compass-fontcustom/README.md

 ## Configuration

-Compass::Fontcustom adds the following configuration variables to Compass.
+Compass::Fontcustom adds the following configuration options to Compass.
 Just add these to your project's `config/compass.rb`.

 - `fontcustom_hash`